-Firms in developing countries can enhance their performance and growth in the long run through acquisition of productivity-enhancing technology (Fauceglia, 2014).
-By improving the quality of capital stocks, imports of capital goods can boost total factor productivity (TFP) and thus economic growth.
-Moreover, modern machinery and equipment that utilize cost-effective technologies can in turn become a source of innovation in less developed countries (Bas and Berthou, 2012).
-Thus, foreign capital goods can affect economic growth in developing countries through, at least, two mechanisms.
+Firms in developing countries can enhance their long-term performance and growth by acquiring productivity-enhancing technology (Fauceglia, 2014).
+By improving the quality of capital stocks, imports of capital goods can boost total factor productivity (TFP), thus enhancing economic growth.
+Moreover, modern machinery and equipment that utilize cost-effective technologies can then become sources of innovation in less developed countries (Bas and Berthou, 2012).
+Thus, foreign capital goods can affect economic growth in developing countries in at least two ways.
 First, by importing more capital goods from industrialized countries, developing countries improve their TFP by allocating their resources more efficiently.
 Second, access to foreign capital goods reduces the relative price of investment in such countries and thus increases their investment rate and capital productivity.

-However, credit constraints in developing countries can prevent firms from upgrading their capital stock (Fauceglia, 2014; 2015).
-We ask whether foreign capital inflows mitigate this obstacle.
-According to the literature, capital inflows can increase imports of capital goods for several reasons (Alfaro and Hammel, 2007).
-First, by augmenting financial resources, international capital inflows improve the domestic firms’ access to international financial markets to import capital goods.
-Second, capital inflows increase liquidity and facilitate risk diversification and hence decrease the cost of capital.
-This should improve firms’ investment in productive projects by importing more machinery and equipment.
+Still, credit constraints in developing countries can prevent firms from upgrading their capital stock (Fauceglia, 2014; 2015).
+The questions arises as to whether foreign capital inflows mitigate this obstacle.
+The literature shows that capital inflows can increase imports of capital goods for several reasons (Alfaro and Hammel, 2007).
+First, by augmenting financial resources, capital inflows improve the domestic firms’ access to international financial markets for importing capital goods.
+Second, capital inflows increase liquidity and facilitate risk diversification.
+This reduces the cost of capital, which should enable firms to import more machinery and equipment and improve their investment in productive projects.
 Third, capital inflows play an important role in transmitting technological advances and facilitating knowledge spillover across borders .
-We expect that these three mechanisms are more important for financially dependent industries in developing countries.
-For example, Leblebicioğlu and Madariaga (2015) show that the effect of financial flows on the quality of capital stocks is stronger for developing countries.
-This is because the production of capital goods in these countries is relatively small, leading to the need to import the bulk of capital goods from advanced economies.
-Besides, financial markets are not well developed in these countries and thus domestic financial resources are both scarce and expensive.
-Consquently, we conjecture that financiall dependent industries in developing counties benefit disproportionately more form the flows of foreign capital, by importing more capital goods.
+We posit that these three effects are more signficant for finance dependent industries in developing countries.
+For example, Leblebicioğlu and Madariaga (2015) show that the effect of financial inflows on the quality of capital stocks is stronger in developing countries, as their production of capital goods is relatively small, thus requiring them to import most capital goods from advanced economies.
+In addition, financial markets are not well developed in these countries, with domestic financial resources both scarce and expensive.
+Consquently, we posit that financially dependent industries in developing counties benefit disproportionately more from the inflows of foreign capital by importing more capital goods.

-Yet not all forms of capital inflows may facilitate imports of capital goods and thus foster developing-country growth.
-For instance, recent studies find that capital flows show a great degree of heterogeneity across borrower types (Cerutti et al. 2015; Avdjiev et al. 2018).
-It could be argued that a large share of inflows, in particular debt, may be terminated in the financial sector, which is not necessarily the best vehicle for increasing foreign capital goods in the manufacturing sector.
+However, not all forms of capital inflows into developing countries may facilitate imports of capital goods and foster growth.
+For example, recent studies find that capital inflows show a great degree of heterogeneity across borrower types (Avdjiev et al., 2018; Cerutti et al., 2015).
+A large share of inflows, particularly debt, may ultimately wind up in the financial sector, which is not necessarily the best channel for increasing foreign capital goods in the manufacturing sector.
 This is especially the case when finance companies recycle a significant amount of foreign capital.
-This suggets that when considering the real effect of capital inflows one must seperate flows to the financial sector from flows to corporate sector and accordingly examine the impact of each type on capital goods imports.
+This suggets that when considering the real effect of capital inflows, one must distinguish between inflows to the financial sector and inflows to the corporate sector and accordingly examine the impact of each type on capital goods imports.